pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 ### 3. filter the clip
 # you can now filter the clip in various ways.
-# as an example we will do a format conversion, resize it to 1280x720, and add a blur.
+# as an example we will do a few format conversions, resize to 1280x720, and add a blur.
 # for more information on each filter, check the official documentation: http://www.vapoursynth.com/doc/functions/video/resize.html

-# it is good common pratice to convert the clip to 16bit first.
-# doing filtering in bit depths higher than 8 reduces banding and other artifacts.
+# it is good common pratice to convert the clip to 16bit first. doing filtering in bit depths higher than 8 reduces banding and other artifacts.
 # this converts the input clip from YUV420P8 to YUV420P16.
-# YUV is the format, 420 the chroma subsampling, and 16 is the bit depth.
+YUV is the format, 420 the chroma subsampling, and 16 is the bit depth.
+# a list of all available formats can be found here: https://www.vapoursynth.com/doc/pythonreference.html#format
 clip = core.resize.Bilinear(clip, format=vs.YUV420P16)

 # resize the clip to 1280x720